KevinWorkman/HappyCoding/tutorials/html/_posts/2022-04-02-accessibility.md

 [View the images with alt text example fullscreen.](https://codepen.io/KevinWorkman/live/qBpVKjd)

-Try this version of the page wit ha screen reader.
+Try this version of the page witha screen reader.
 Now the experience is a lot more meaningful!

 If you can't provide an `alt` attribute, see the `aria-label` section below.